You did it, you got the job! Nice! Great work!

 There is always something valuable left to learn, even if that makes your new job more difficult.
 Make time to attend class.
 Finish that thesis.
 Do whatever you can to get that degree you paid a lot of money for!

 On top of that, it’s likely the company brought you on with the expectation that you would finish your degree.
-If for whatever reason you don’t, it puts your managers in a really awkward position.
-And let’s face it, sometime down the line, not having the degree may be the difference between you and someone else who does have those letters after their name.
-Hunker down and get it done.
+If for whatever reason you don’t, it puts your managers in a really awkward position, and let’s face it, down the line, not having the degree may be the difference between you and someone else who does have those letters after their name.
 You don’t want school responsibilities to drag on and affect you later.

 Have patience and enthusiasm.

-No matter how much preparation you’ve done, you are going to mess up.
-And things are going to go wrong.
+No matter how much preparation you’ve done, you are going to mess up, and things are going to go wrong.
 They may be small slips or big mistakes, but that’s just part of growing in your career.
 What really matters is how you handle those mistakes; do so with poise.
 Understand what happened, learn from it, and move on.
-Even if you’re frustrated, have the patience to just keep moving forward.
+Even if frustration presents itself, have the patience to just keep moving forward.

 Work really hard, but take care of yourself.